No Harper, no problem? Cubs' hope for impact upgrade starts with Kyle Schwarber

 “Nothing’s changed,” general manager Jed Hoyer said.
 “We really believe in him.”

-All of that is suddenly in especially high demand for this team heading into a 2019 season that team president Theo Epstein already has called a “year of reckoning” for the organization and its fifth-year competitive window.
+All of that is suddenly in especially high demand for this team heading into a season that team president Theo Epstein has called a “year of reckoning” for the organization.

-Of course, it’s not fair to put the Harper-like expectations on Schwarber’s broad shoulders.
+Of course, it’s not fair to put the Harper-like expectation on Schwarber’s broad shoulders.

 And both Schwarber and Cubs management have said repeatedly they see breakout potential on the horizon.

-The biggest part of that involves improving enough against left-handers to join Bryant and Anthony Rizzo among manager Joe Maddon’s few everyday players.
+The biggest part of that is going to involve developing an effective enough approach against left-handers to join Bryant and Anthony Rizzo among manager Joe Maddon’s few every-day players.

-It’s hard enough to make a Harper-like impact without getting platooned out of the lineup every few days.
+It’s hard enough to make a Harper-like impact without getting platooned out of the lineup against lefties.

 It also wouldn’t hurt to start looking to drive close outside pitches to left field more often than looking irritated when they’re called third strikes.